Carinsurance.com Insights

 This comprehensive guide to buying car insurance for Georgia drivers is based on data research and expert advice from CarInsurance.com’s team of insurance analysts and editors.
 We spent countless hours doing the homework for you and analyzed rates for various driver demographics to show you what you can expect to pay.

-Keep reading to learn how car insurance works in Georgia and how much you need.
+Keep reading to learn how auto insurance in Georgia works and how much insurance you need.

 How much is car insurance in Georgia?

-According to CarInsurance.com data, drivers in Georgia pay about $164 per month for full coverage car insurance.
+CarInsurance.com data found that drivers in Georgia pay $209 monthly for full coverage car insurance.

 Average cost of auto insurance in Georgia by coverage level